berkeceylan/Gunnleif-Vault/401/CS411/Symmetric Key Cipher.md

 ### Definition:
-- [[Cryptography |Cryptographic]] algorithm where the same key is used for both encryption and decryption of data.
+- [Cryptographic](Cryptography.md) algorithm where the same key is used for both encryption and decryption of data.
 - The key must be known and kept secret by both the sender and the receiver.
 ### Properties:
 - **Shared Key**: